Image

 Last Updated: November 4, 2025

-Violent Crimes Lawyer Belleville, IL — if you’re dealing with an arrest or active investigation, you need clear answers and immediate action.
+Violent Crimes Lawyer Belleville, IL — if you’ve been arrested or you’re under investigation, you need clear answers and fast action.
 Our violent crimes lawyers in Belleville, IL represent individuals accused of using or threatening force and work to protect your freedom, record, and future from the start.
-At Combs Waterkotte, our Belleville, IL criminal defense team moves fast to start building your defense right away.
+At Combs Waterkotte, our Belleville, IL criminal defense team acts quickly to begin building your defense as soon as you call.

 At a Glance: Violent Crime Cases in Belleville, IL